TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 project supporting dynamic launch was Intel's tboot project to support their implementation of dynamic launch known as Intel Trusted eXecution Technology (TXT).
-The approach taken by tboot was to provide an exokernel that could handle the launch protocol implemented by Intel's special loader, the SINIT Authenticated Code Module (ACM [2]_) and remained in memory to manage the SMX CPU mode that a dynamic launch would put a system.
-While it is not precluded from being used for doing a late launch, tboot's primary use case was to be used as an early launch solution.
+The approach taken by tboot was to provide an exokernel that could handle the launch protocol implemented by the Intel provided loader, the SINIT Authenticated Code Module (ACM [2]_), and remained in memory to manage the SMX CPU mode that a dynamic launch would put a system.
+While it is not precluded from being used for a late launch, tboot's primary use case was to be used as an early launch solution.
 As a result, the TrenchBoot project started the development of Secure Launch kernel feature to provide a more generalized approach.
-The focus of the effort is twofold, the first is to make the Linux kernel directly aware of the launch protocol used by Intel, AMD/Hygon, Arm, and potentially OpenPOWER.
-The second is to make the Linux kernel be able to initiate a dynamic launch.
+The focus of the effort is twofold: first, to make the Linux kernel directly aware of the launch protocol used by Intel, AMD/Hygon, Arm, and potentially OpenPOWER; second, to make the Linux kernel able to initiate a dynamic launch.
 It is through this approach that the Secure Launch kernel feature creates a basis for the Linux kernel to be used in a variety of dynamic launch use cases.